Evan-Johnson/Evan-Johnson/README.md

 - 👋 Hi, I’m @Evan-Johnson
 - Software Engineer at Prov
 - I graduated from ASU in May of 2021 with a degree in Computer Science.
-- I'm currently working on an NBA analysis project, website building, and leetcode problems.
+- I'm currently working on an NBA analysis project, Screeps AI, and website building.
 - 📫 Johnsonevanpatrick@gmail.com

 <!---